Chewy Peanut Butter Bites are a super simple wholesome snack that everyone will enjoy! Only 4 ingredients and 15 minutes to make.

-The website I found this on bills it as granola, but I have my opinions on how granola should be.
-I consider this more of a healthy, chewy, shapeless cookie.
+Some might call this granola, but I consider it more of a healthy, chewy, shapeless cookie.
 While I did obviously crumble some into my Greek yogurt with some mini chocolate chips (yeah, you need to do that) I would not want to eat it in a bowl with milk.

 - 1 teaspoon pure vanilla extract